adtsvetkov/python_project/README.md

 ## Abstract
 The name of the project is «Intelligent Placer».
 Formulation of the problem is given below.

-__Input:__ pictures showing object A – 10 liter plastic lilac pelvis, and object B – a table with table top in dark brown and beige shades, having a set of straight parallel lines on the table top, and 4 glossy metal legs.
+__Input:__ pictures showing object A – 10 liter plastic lilac bowl, and object B – a table with table top in dark brown and beige shades, having a set of straight parallel lines on the table top, and 4 glossy metal legs.
 We aim of the project is to understand wether object A can be placed under table B. “Place” means movement of object A in one plane to the area under the table top of object B without deforming object A.

 __Output:__ the answer „yes“ if the object A can be placed under object B, and “no” otherwise.

 __Important note:__ an object A can be placed under the table B if its dimentions are smaller than the distance from the floor to the tabletop.
-The pelvis satisfies this condition in advance.
-It is forbidden for pelvis to hang above the table: it can only lie on the floor, in contact or not with the legs, or on the tabletop itself.
-Thus, the answer "no" is obtained when the pelvis is above the table or at the level of the tabletop.
-The answer "yes" is obtained when the pelvis is under the table (under the tabletop).
+The bowl satisfies this condition in advance.
+It is forbidden for bowl to hang above the table: it can only lie on the floor, in contact or not with the legs, or on the tabletop itself.
+Thus, the answer "no" is obtained when the bowl is above the table or at the level of the tabletop.
+The answer "yes" is obtained when the bowl is under the table (under the tabletop).
-In this way the aim of the project is to understand, where is the pelvis: under the table or on the table.
+In this way the aim of the project is to understand, where is the bowl: under the table or on the table.

 ## Design and Technology
 This is computer vision project, so the most of important used libraries are about CV and image processing.
 These are: